Ruben-Oliver/Yeastar-PBX_to_SMSGlobal-API/README.md

 ## Setup

+### PBX Configuration

+1. Create a new SMS Channel under `Messaging -> Message Channel -> Add -> SMS`
+2. Set your desired channel name
+3. Set ITSP to "General"
+4. Set "API Address for Sending Messages" to your Lambda `PBX -> SMS Global` function's open HTTP API Gateway
+5. Set key and secret to your SMS Global API credentials - Note that the PBX does not actually authenticate with the Lambda function, I will fix this very soon.

 ### PBX -> SMS Global

 1. Paste the contents of `pbx-to-smsglobal.py` into your `PBX -> SMS Global` function